The Complexity of 3SAT_N and the P versus NP Problem

 (1) It evaluates $\eta$ as a generalized truth assignment as shown in Algorithm 1.
-If $e_1e_2 \cdots e_m(\eta)$ = $true$, it returns a $true$ value and the process completes, otherwise it returns a $false$ value and goes to next subprocess.
+If $e_1e_2 \cdots e_m(\eta)$ = $true$, it returns a $true$ value and the process completes, otherwise it returns a $false$ value and goes to next subroutine.

-(2) It checks if $\eta \in \cup_{s=1}^3(3,s)\mbox{-}SAT_{N}(n)$, using Algorithm 2.
+(2) It checks if $\eta \in \cup_{s=1}^3(3,s)\mbox{-}SAT_{N}(n)$, using Algorithm 3.
 If so, it returns a $true$ value, otherwise it returns a $false$ value.

 So if $e_1e_2 \cdots e_m(\eta) = true$, then $\eta$ is satisfiable.
 In other words, if $e_1e_2 \cdots e_m(\eta) = false$, $\eta$ must be an instance of the $\mathcal {NP}$-complete problem.
 The aggressive truth assignments catch all easily decidable problems under the sense of the Classification Theorem and decide each instance in those problems in polynomial time.